-This is still the ultimate hybrid Panasonic stills/4K video camera
+Once the ultimate hybrid Panasonic stills/4K video camera and still good

 Type: CSC | Sensor: Four Thirds | Megapixels: 20.3MP | Screen: 3.2-inch, 1,620k pivot touch | Viewfinder: Electronic, 3,680k | Lens: Micro Four Thirds | Continuous shooting speed: 12fps (6k 30fps, 4k 60fps) | Max video resolution: 4k | User level: Professional/Enthusiast

 Exceptional for both stills and video capture, the Panasonic Lumix GH5 is a brilliant all-rounder.
 It positively screams ‘high-res’, from its ultra-high-resolution electronic viewfinder and fully articulated touchscreen to its 20.3MP image sensor and 4K 60p video recording – along with super-fast 6K 30fps and 4K 60fps stills modes.
 The DSLR-style design brings great handling characteristics and easy access to advanced shooting settings.
 You also get 5-axis sensor-shift stabilization and Light Speed AF.
 The only drawback is that the high megapixel count in a Micro Four Thirds format sensor results in a relatively limited ISO range.
 But still – combining stills and class-leading 4K video features, the GH5 is quite a camera and continues to maintain a strong reputation amongst serious filmmakers and vloggers.